 Karim Benzema – 6/1

-Benzema will be hoping to improve on his tally of 21 league goals which he has managed in the previous two seasons.
+Benzema will be hoping to improve on his tally of 23 league goals that he scored last season.
 Benzema is now the 5th highest goal scorer in Real Madrid history.
+To date (the end of the 2020/21 season) he has scored 194 league goals.

 Luis Suarez – 15/2

-Messi’s former teammate at Barca has a point to prove following his summer transfer to Atletico Madrid.
-The Uruguayan has started the current season in decent form and will surely be at the top of the scoring charts at the end of the season.
+Messi’s former teammate at Barca has a point to prove following his transfer to Atletico Madrid.
+The Uruguayan started the 2020/21 season in decent form and finished with 21 goals, making him the fourth-highest goalscorer in the league.

 Antoine Griezmann – 9/1